 Your Right to Sue After a Fatal Truck Crash Has a Time Limit

-If a loved one dies from injuries suffered in a truck crash, the two-year deadline still applies under the same statute.
-The two-year period starts on the date of death.
-In Georgia, the spouse, children, or parents may have the right to bring a wrongful death action.
+If a loved one dies from injuries suffered in a truck crash, the two–year deadline still applies under the same statute.
+In this situation, the two-year period starts on the date of death.
+In Georgia, the spouse, children, or parents of the decedent may have the right to bring a wrongful death action.

-Even during grief, the legal clock runs, which is why many families choose to have our wrongful death lawyer in Marietta handle the process.
+Even during the grieving process, the legal clock runs, which is why many families choose to have our wrongful death lawyers in Marietta handle their case.
+That way, they can focus on what matters most while we worry about the statute of limitations for truck accident claims in Georgia.

 Deadline for Vehicle Damage and Property Loss Lawsuit

 Georgia law gives you four years to file a lawsuit for property damage under Georgia Code § 9-3-31.
 This usually applies to damage to your car or personal items in the vehicle.
-Most people file the injury and property damage claims at the same time in one case.
+Most people file the injury and property damage claims at the same time.

 When the Filing Deadline Might Be Paused or Extended